Well, I Did It Again! I Traded for Another Used Rv, a Motorhome.

 But, No, we love it and even though we sometimes pay the price for our traveling hobby, we wouldn't trade it for the world..

-Health Issues slowed us down for a couple of years
+Health Issues slowed us down for almost two years

-But, both my wife and I have some serious health problems and they pulled us down for a couple of years.
+But, both my wife and I have some serious health issues and they pulled us down for a couple of years.

-Anyway, we had the added complication of both of seeing several doctors who wanted to have us in their offices every couple of months.
-Just imagine visiting several doctors, on such a regular basis and taking numerous drugs.
+Anyway, we had the added complication of both of us needing the services of several doctors; and of course they all wanted to have us in their offices almost every month.

-You can't travel very far if you have an appointment or a prescription to pick up every couple of weeks or even more often, at times.
+You can't travel very far if you have an appointment or a prescription to pick up every couple of weeks.

 So, we concentrated on our health.